backstagephp/core/docs/03-fields/01-introduction.md

+---
+title: Fields
+---

-# Introduction
+# Fields

-Fields are configurable (custom) Filament form fields that can be used in Forms and Settings.
+Fields are configurable (custom) Filament form fields that can be used in [Content](/01-content/01-introduction), [Forms](/05-forms/01-introduction) and [Settings](/06-settings/01-introduction).
 We provide a set of fields that can be used out of the box, but you can also create your own fields.

 ![field-example](./field-example.png)